yeoman/yeoman.io/app/authoring/running-context.md

 4. `default` - If the method name doesn't match a priority, it will be pushed to this group.
 5. `writing` - Where you write the generator specific files (routes, controllers, etc)
 6. `conflicts` - Where conflicts are handled (used internally)
-7. `install` - Where installation are run (npm, bower)
+7. `install` - Where installations are run (npm, bower)
 8. `end` - Called last, cleanup, say _good bye_, etc

 Follow these priorities guidelines and your generator will play nice with others.

 # Asynchronous tasks

-There's multiple ways to pause the run loop until a task is done doing work asynchronously.
+There are multiple ways to pause the run loop until a task is done doing work asynchronously.

 The easiest way is to **return a promise**.
 The loop will continue once the promise resolves, or it'll raise an exception and stop if it fails.